Zapper-fi/studio-docs/docs/recipes/compound-fork-lending.md

 in an isolated market_ that reflect Compound's comptroller architecture.

 First, let's generate a new token fetcher with
-`yarn studio create-token-fetcher cozy-finance`.
+`pnpm studio create-token-fetcher cozy-finance`.
 When prompted for a group, select `Create New`, then enter `supply` as the ID and `Supply` as the label.
 When prompted for a network, select `ethereum`.